 Higaonna Morio Sensei

-Master Morio Higaonna, Judan (10th dan) and Chief Instructor of the International Okinawan Goju-Ryu Karate-Do Federation (IOGKF), was born in 1938 in Naha; the capital city of Okinawa.
+Master Morio Higaonna, Judan (10th dan), was born in 1938 in Naha; the capital city of Okinawa.

 He began training in Shorin Ryu at the age of 14, and in 1954, at the age of 16 he began training in Goju-Ryu under the guidance of Master An'ichi Miyagi, the most knowledgeable and devoted student of Goju-Ryu founder, the late Master Chojun Miyagi.

 Through long hours of arduous training and with a ferocious dedication which is rare in even the greatest of Masters, Master Higaonna quickly established himself as one of the island's top karate men.In 1960, at the age of 22, he moved to Tokyo, mainland Japan to study commerce at Takushoku University.
 He was invited to teach at Tokyo's Yoyogi dojo where he soon attracted a large following of dedicated karateka, sometimes he taught as many as 1,000 students a day.
 Students travelled from all over the world to train with Master Higaonna.
 Training has always been the central theme of Master Higaonna's life.
 He has never sought the limelight in the martial arts and his reputation is simply the result of his superb skills and mastery of his art; a mastery which is only exceeded by his genuine modesty and humility.
 He is the author of a number of books and videos on Goju Ryu, and as a holder of the award of Intangible Cultural Treasure of Okinawa, he is considered the foremost exponent of the Art.